On May 3, 2022, CalRecycle hosted a statewide webinar called, Peer Sharing: How Jurisdictions are Implementing the SB 1383 Procurement Requirements.

-Yard trimming, food scraps, and other types of organic waste can be recycled into new products like:
+Yard trimmings, food scraps, and other types of organic waste can be recycled into new products like:

-Beginning January 1, 2022, SB 1383 requires cities and counties to procure annually a quantity of recovered organic waste products.
+Beginning January 1, 2022, SB 1383 requires cities and counties to procure annually a quantity of recovered organic waste products to meet their annual procurement target.
 These procurement requirements will strengthen California’s green, self-sustaining economy.
 Demand for these products will drive infrastructure investment and create new green collar jobs in the state.

 Recovered organic waste products can: